Ty Hardin: Death

-In 1958, Hardin had his name changed legally from Orison Whipple Hungerford Jr., to Ty Hardin.
-He ascribed the change to a matter of convenience.

-From 1962 to 1966, he was married to the 1961 Miss Universe, German beauty queen Marlene Schmidt, who later worked in the movie industry; they had one daughter.
-At the time of his death, Hardin lived with his eighth wife, Caroline, in Huntington Beach, California.

-Hardin died on August 3, 2017, aged 87.
+Hardin died of natural causes at his home in Huntington Beach, California, on August 3, 2017, at the age of 87.

 Arizona Patriots

 After difficulties with the Internal Revenue Service, Hardin founded a tax protest movement in Prescott, Arizona.
 In 1982, the movement became known as the Arizona Patriots.
 The group first gained public notice by its efforts to clog the Arizona court system with lawsuits in the 1980s, a tactic also employed by Posse Comitatus.